Les Misérables (musical): 25th Anniversary Concert (2010)

-The All-Star Staged Concert
+Staged West End concert (2019–2021)

-From 10 August to 2 December 2019, the musical was performed as a staged concert version at the Gielgud Theatre in the West End during the refurbishment of the adjacent Sondheim Theatre, where the original London production had been running and would be home to the new production from December 2019 onwards.

-Featuring a cast and orchestra of over 65, the 16-week concert run starred Michael Ball as Javert, Alfie Boe as Jean Valjean, Carrie Hope Fletcher as Fantine, Matt Lucas and Katy Secombe as the Thénardiers, and John Owen-Jones played Jean Valjean for some performances during the run.
-Further leads included Rob Houchen (Marius), Bradley Jaden (Enjolras), Shan Ako (Éponine), and Lily Kerhoas (Cosette).
-Also featured were Simon Bowman playing the Bishop of Digne and Earl Carpenter playing Bamatabois and understudying Javert.
-Carpenter would later take over the role of the Bishop alongside Bamatabois.

-The final concert was filmed and broadcast live to cinemas on 2 December and has since been released on home video and album, with a tour planned.
+From 10 August to 2 December 2019, the musical was performed as a staged concert version at the Gielgud Theatre in the West End during the refurbishment of the adjacent Sondheim Theatre.
+Featuring a cast and orchestra of over 65, it starred Ball (Javert), Boe as (Valjean; Owen-Jones at some performances), Fletcher (Fantine), Lucas and Katy Secombe (Thénardiers) Rob Houchen (Marius), Bradley Jaden (Enjolras), Ako (Éponine), Kerhoas (Cosette), and Carpenter (Bamatabois).
+Simon Bowman played the Bishop of Digne for eight days after which Carpenter took over the role alongside his other two parts.
+The final concert was filmed and broadcast live to cinemas on 2 December and has since been released on home video and as an album.
+The concert returned for a run at the Sondheim Theatre from 5 December 2020.

-In October 2020, on the final of Britain's Got Talent, it was confirmed that the stage concert would return for a limited six-week run at the Sondheim Theatre from 5 December 2020 to 17 January 2021.
-It was subsequently extended twice and was due to play until 28 February 2021.
 Due to the COVID-19 pandemic, the audience were socially distanced and capacity was limited to 50%.
-Due to local COVID restrictions, the show was suspended from 16 December 2020 after just 10 performances, in which Boe had performed as Jean Valjean on eight occasions and Owen-Jones on two occasions.
-It reopened on 20 May 2021 and ran until 5 September.
-Ball, Boe, Fletcher, Lucas and Owen-Jones did not reprise their roles at reopening.
-The new cast featured Jon Robyns as Valjean, Jaden as Javert, Lucie Jones as Fantine, Gerard Carey and Josefina Gabrielle as the Thénardiers, Shan Ako as Éponine, Harry Apps as Marius, Jamie Muscato as Enjolras, Charlie Burn as Cosette, Carpenter as the Bishop of Digne and understudy Javert, Cameron Blakely as Bamatabois/Babet, and at certain performances Dean Chisnall playing the role of Valjean.
+Under local COVID restrictions, the show was suspended on 16 December 2020 after 10 performances (Boe played Valjean for eight, and Owen-Jones twice).
+It reopened on 20 May 2021 and ran until 5 September with Robyns as Valjean, Jaden as Javert, Lucie Jones as Fantine, Carey and Gabrielle as the Thénardiers, Ako as Éponine, Apps as Marius, Jamie Muscato as Enjolras, Charlie Burn as Cosette, Carpenter as the Bishop of Digne, Blakely as Bamatabois/Babet, and at certain performances Dean Chisnall as Valjean.